RegardsOss/RegardsOss.github.io/regards-developpement-manual.md

 1\.1.
 Backend
 -------------

-REGARDS allow developpers to extends the REGARDS backend functionnalities by creating their own :
+REGARDS allows developpers to extends the REGARDS backend functionnalities by creating their own :
 - **Microservice** : In order to add new functionalities to REGARDS system throught new REST endpoints
 - **Microservice plugin** : In order to extend microservices functionalities throught defined extension points for each REGARDS Microservice